Challenges and proposed solutions in modeling multimodal medical data: A systematic review

 Selecting the optimal fusion technique is only one of several challenges in multimodal modeling \cite{pawlowski_effective_2023}.
 This systematic review aims to identify the broader set of challenges encountered in modeling multimodal data for medical applications and to synthesize the solutions proposed in the reviewed studies.
-By structuring the review around key challenges such as missing modalities, small datasets, dimensionality imbalance, interpretability, and fusion strategies, we provide a challenge-oriented perspective that highlights not only the methodological progress achieved but also the gaps that remain.
+By structuring the review around key challenges such as missing modalities, small datasets, imbalance in dimensionality, interpretability, and fusion strategies, we provide a challenge-oriented perspective that highlights not only the methodological progress achieved but also the gaps that remain.

 Several review articles have discussed the application of deep learning to analyze multimodal data.
-For instance, \citet{mohsen_artificial_2022} explored integrating multiple data modalities with artificial intelligence models for a variety of applications, including combining medical imaging with data from electronic health records (EHRs).
+For instance, \citet{mohsen_artificial_2022} explored integrating multiple data modalities with AI models for a variety of applications, including combining medical imaging with data from EHRs.
 Similarly, \citet{azam_review_2022} and \citet{zhang_advances_2020} solely focused on fusing different imaging modalities. \citet{behrad_overview_2022} and \citet{stahlschmidt_multimodal_2022} primarily concentrated on integrating omics data with other modalities. \citet{huang_fusion_2020} address the fusion of multimodal EHR data using traditional machine learning and deep learning methods. \citet{pawlowski_effective_2023} and \citet{shaik2023survey} focus on fusion techniques and feature extraction methods.

-While these works provide valuable insights, e.g., into specific fusion techniques or modality combinations, none has systematically catalogued methods by the specific challenge they tackle across diverse medical applications.
-Our review addresses this gap by broadly examining technical challenges and compiling the solutions proposed for each, thus offering a challenge-oriented perspective that is currently missing from the literature.
-We aim to fill this gap by gathering the latest advancements in deep learning approaches for representing multimodal data and summarizing various research efforts in terms of the challenges they confront and the techniques they employ to overcome them.